stereolabs/zed-hub-examples/tutorials/tutorial_05_remote_function_calls/README.md

 ```

 The `getEventParameters` function retrieves the `parameters` json from the REST request that called the remote function.
-In our case params contains this json (5 and 10 are given as exemple):
+In our case params contains this json (5 and 10 are given as example):
 ```
 {
     "num1": 5,